 UI was a little known acronym not too long ago, and now it is at the centre of the conversation, and the anchor with which we deliver an experience to the intended users.
 UI stands for user interface and a UI designer is tasked with engineering the interface for appliances, software, computers and really any interface that users will interact with.
 Today we are going to talk about mobile UI design trends, as this has to be the fastest moving vehicle and one that we all have context with.

-Now, the trouble with mobile UI is that it is so specialized that you need to be keeping up with the current UI design trends to take advantage of them as they enter the scene, or engage a designer that is deep in the industry and abreast of these changes.
+Now, the trouble with mobile UI is that it is so specialized that you need to be keeping up with the current UI design trends to take advantage of them as they enter the scene, or engage a designer or UI/UX agency like here that is deep in the industry and abreast of these changes.
 If you are about to embark on a project and want to get a sense of what sort of features and functionalities are the current expectation, let’s review what trends we have seen for 2020.

 It can’t be too surprising that voice interaction is going to be seen across even more interfaces going forward, as Apple and Amazon have paved the way and shown that this is viable for better user experience.
 With attention spans shortening and users doing more things at once, voice commands have the power to save time and in some cases be safer to use than using a phone manually, so it will be interesting to see how new and existing interfaces incorporate this into their experience going forward.